 If the Applicant disagrees with any final written determination on an Administrative Review Request notified by PRDOH, after completing the Administrative Adjudicative Procedure, they may file a Judicial Review petition before the Puerto Rico Court of Appeals within thirty (30) calendar days after a copy of the notice has been filed in the agency's records.
-See Act No. 201-2003, as amended, 4 L.P.R.A. § 24 et seq., known as the "Judiciary Act of the Commonwealth of Puerto Rico of 2003", and Section 4.2 of Act No. 38-2017, as amended, 3 L.P.R.A. § 9672, known as the "Uniform Administrative Procedures Act of the Government of Puerto Rico".
+See Act No. 201-2003, as amended, 4 LPRA § 24 et seq., known as the "Judiciary Act of the Commonwealth of Puerto Rico of 2003", and Section 4.2 of Act No. 38-2017, as amended, 3 LPRA § 9672, known as the "Government of Puerto Rico Uniform Administrative Procedures Act.".